Abu Nidal: Nature of the organization

-The group had up to 500 members, chosen from young men in the Palestinian refugee camps and in Lebanon, who were promised good pay and help looking after their families.
-They would be sent to training camps in whichever country was hosting the ANO at the time (Syria, Iraq or Libya), then organized into small cells.
-Once in, As`ad AbuKhalil and Michael Fischbach write, they were not allowed to leave again.
+The group had up to 500 members chosen from young men in the Palestinian refugee camps and in Lebanon who were promised good pay and help looking after their families.
+They were sent to training camps in whichever country was hosting the ANO at the time (Syria, Iraq, or Libya), then organized into small cells.
+Once they had joined the ANO, As'ad AbuKhalil and Michael Fischbach write, they were not allowed to leave again.
 The group assumed complete control over the membership.
-One member who spoke to Patrick Seale was told before being sent overseas: "If we say, 'Drink alcohol'", do so.
+One member who spoke to Patrick Seale was told before being sent overseas, "If we say, 'Drink alcohol,' do so.
 If we say, 'Get married,' find a woman and marry her.
 If we say, 'Don't have children,' you must obey.
 If we say, 'Go and kill King Hussein,' you must be ready to sacrifice yourself!"